mrrager15/verus-arcade/README.md

 Verus Arcade is a collection of browser-based games where every score is **verifiable on-chain**.
 Each game uses deterministic logic seeded by the player's identity — same player, same world, every time.
 Actions are hash-chained into a proof-of-gameplay that anyone can replay and verify.

-Game data (scores, stats, and cryptographic proofs) is stored directly on the player's **VerusID** via `contentmultimap` — no external databases, no centralized servers owning your data.
+Game data is stored directly on the player's **VerusID** via `contentmultimap` — no external databases, no centralized servers owning your data.

-### How it works
+### Core concepts

 1. **VerusID = You** — Your identity on the Verus blockchain is your account.
-No signup forms.
+Self-sovereign.
 2. **Deterministic worlds** — Every game is seeded by your identity.
 Same ID → same world.
 3. **Proof-of-Play** — Every action is hash-chained.
 Scores are mathematically verifiable.
 4. **On-chain saves** — Your stats and proofs are written to your VerusID's `contentmultimap`.